Myndex/apca-introduction/analysis.md

 WCAG 2 is _not_ a normative part of "many" laws.
 Internationally, _some_ nations use WCAG 2 as the basis for regulation relating to governmental websites.
 WCAG 2 is not law in the United States except in some narrow areas (25% of airport kiosks must follow WCAG2).
 WCAG 2.0 is part of the 508 government regulations which apply to government web sites and government procurement of certain IT.
 508 has two major exceptions: **1) alternate means**.
 This allows any alternative method other than WCAG to be used, provided it improves actual accessibility, **2) Commercially available**.
 If the technology that follows WCAG 2 is not commercially available, then WCAG does not need to be followed for that specific critera.

 It is extremely rare for WCAG 2 to be "legally" applied across the board.
 In the United States, the ADA does not specify WCAG 2 as a standard, but does say that sites that are public accomodations must be acccessible — arguably, working for actual accessibility (as opposed to certain arbitrary goal posts) is best practice here.
-To be noted, the Winn-Dixie case in Florida was vacated, IIRC that _was_ the only Federal case that held support for WCAG 2, but no longer citable.
+To be noted, the Winn-Dixie case in Florida was **vacated**, meaning it can not be cited/referenced.
+IIRC that _was_ the only Federal case that held support for WCAG 2, but no longer citable.

 The Domino's case regarded if they had to abide by ADA, not WCAG.